j3kstrum/DovesMessenger/README.md

 To launch the application click on login.html available in login folder

-This is the prototype of the product we are developing throughout the whole semester, later on we will be implementing based on this:
+This is the prototype of the product we are developing.

-The website is like a "log-in" page, there are "Email address" field and "Password" field which will let users to fill up with.
+The application is a website consisting of a "log-in" page.
+There is a "Email address" and "Password" field followed by a login button which will allow users to login and proceed to the next page where they can chat with other users.
-User can select "Remember me" to remember his/her account log-in information.
+Users can also select "Remember me" to remember his/her account log-in information.

-There is "Login" Button as well as the "Please Sign Up Here" button which will redirect you to a new page for you to register:
+There is also a "Please Sign Up Here" button which redirects to a new page where new users can register themselves:
-The new page is for registering, there are "Email Address" field, "Full Name"field, "Phone Number" field, "Password" field, and "Confirm Password" field.
-In the bottom you can choose to "I accept your terms and Conditions".
-There you go, you can click the "Register" so as to complete the whole registration process.
+In the new page there are the "Email Address" field, "Full Name" field, "Phone Number" field, "Password" field, and "Confirm Password" field.
+After filling out the fields the user needs to go to the bottom of the page where the user has to check "I accept your Terms and Conditions".
+Then a user can select register which would add the user to the list of users.
-You can also feel free to switch back to the login page while you click the "I already have an account".
+Also a user can switch back to the login page by clicking "I already have an account".
-So far if you click on the "Login" button it will just show you a demo.
-The demo is just showing you that there are two users sending messages to each other.